cliffhall/in-app-pro-shop/README.md

 Work in progress.

 Next step is deploying to Ropsten or Rinkby testnet.
 Meanwhile developers can run locally on Ganache to integrate with their apps or games.
+Video(s) to help with that coming soon.
+Feedback welcome!

 ## Goal
 In-App Pro Shop aims to help Ethereum developers easily support in-app